Nucleation: Characteristics

 Nucleation at a surface (black) in the 2D Ising model.
 Up spins (particles in lattice-gas terminology) shown in red, down spins shown in white.

 Nucleation is usually a stochastic (random) process, so even in two identical systems nucleation will occur at different times.
 A common mechanism is illustrated in the animation to the right.
 This shows nucleation of a new phase (shown in red) in an existing phase (white).
-In the existing phase microscopic fluctuations of the red phase appear and decay continuously, until an unusually large fluctuation of the new red phase is so large it is more favourable for it to grow than to shrink back to nothing.
+In the existing phase, microscopic fluctuations of the red phase appear and decay continuously, until an unusually large fluctuation of the new red phase is so large that it is more favourable for it to grow than to shrink back to nothing.
 This nucleus of the red phase then grows and converts the system to this phase.
-The standard theory that describes this behaviour for the nucleation of a new thermodynamic phase is called classical nucleation theory.
+The standard theory that describes this behaviour for the nucleation of a new thermodynamic phase is called classical nucleation theory (CNT).
 However, the CNT fails in describing experimental results of vapour to liquid nucleation even for model substances like argon by several orders of magnitude.

 For nucleation of a new thermodynamic phase, such as the formation of ice in water below 0 °C, if the system is not evolving with time and nucleation occurs in one step, then the probability that nucleation has not occurred should undergo exponential decay.
 This is seen for example in the nucleation of ice in supercooled small water droplets.
 The decay rate of the exponential gives the nucleation rate.
-Classical nucleation theory is a widely used approximate theory for estimating these rates, and how they vary with variables such as temperature.
+CNT is a widely used approximate theory for estimating these rates, and how they vary with variables such as temperature.
 It correctly predicts that the time you have to wait for nucleation decreases extremely rapidly when supersaturated.

 It is not just new phases such as liquids and crystals that form via nucleation followed by growth.
 The self-assembly process that forms objects like the amyloid aggregates associated with Alzheimer's disease also starts with nucleation.
 Energy consuming self-organising systems such as the microtubules in cells also show nucleation and growth.